leaderlearnings/leaderlearnings.github.io/_posts/2026-01-06-Year-AI-Predictions.md

 ---
 layout: post
 published: true
-title: "🚀 2026 Predictions - The Year AI Stops Waiting for You."					# Title of the post
+title: 🚀 2026 Predictions - The Year AI Stops Waiting for You.					# Title of the post
 description: It is summary created by AI & Data Leader Rahul Yadav of Allie K. Miller 2026 Prediction		# Description of the post, used for Facebook Opengraph & Twitter
 headline: Some headline				# Will appear in bold letters on top of the post
 modified: 2026-01-05				# Date
 categories:
   - AI
-tags: []
 image:
   feature: PinkBG.png
 comments: true
 mathjax: false
 ---

+## 🚀 2026 Predictions - The Year AI Stops Waiting for You.

 If you thought the last two years were fast, buckle up.
 According to Fortune 500 AI Advisor [Allie K. Miller](https://www.linkedin.com/in/alliekmiller/), the next 12 months are set to feel like five years of progress.